lin-stephanie/astro-antfustyle-theme/src/content/blog/getting-started.md

 ## Wrapping Up

-Congratulations on completing the setup! 🎉 Hopefully, this theme meets your blogging or portfolio needs.
+Congratulations on completing the setup!
+Hopefully, this theme meets your needs.

 If you encounter any issues, find errors, or see opportunities for improvement, feel free to join the [discussion](https://github.com/lin-stephanie/astro-antfustyle-theme/discussions) or submit an [issue](https://github.com/lin-stephanie/astro-antfustyle-theme/issues) or [pull request](https://github.com/lin-stephanie/astro-antfustyle-theme/pulls).
-Your feedback is invaluable to making this theme even better!
+Your feedback is invaluable to making this theme even better! 🌟

-Thank you for taking the time to read this guide. ❤️

-Happy coding and enjoy building with the Astro AntfuStyle Theme! 🌟
+Thank you for taking the time to read this guide.
+Happy coding and enjoy building with the Astro AntfuStyle Theme! ❤️